Willys12/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - How to use the break and continues statements
 - How to use else clauses on loops
 - What does the pass statement do, and when to use it
-- How to use range
+- fsutiHow to use range